whatchamacallit233/DAT505-GitHub/Xiaowei Ji-DAT505-Assignment/README.md

   //give shadow to right
   customizeShadow(ground_right, .25) // mess, opacity
 ```
-I also add the function of changing grassland 's scaleY and scaleZ(the reason why I haven't made it changable in scaleX is that it contains two part,it would cover the river if been widen):
+I also add the function of changing grassland 's scaleY and scaleZ(the reason why I haven't made it changable in scaleX is that it contains two part,it would cover the river if been widen,also, they would leave space when been shrinked in scaleX):
 ```javascript
 controller = new function () {